authgear/authgear-server/docs/specs/user-export.md

 Regardless of whether the field names are given or derived, they must be unique.
 If the field names are not unique, it is an error when the export is created.
-An error is immediately returned in this case, the import is not created.
+An error is immediately returned in this case, the export is not created.
 See [The error response of Create an export](#the-error-response-of-create-an-export)

 ### The response body of Create an export